hakuna-matata-developers/the-sparrow/docs/design/data/mobile-app/assets/docs/docs/hmtalii-vision.md

 - Original name: H.MTALII
 - Current working name: THE SPARROW
 - Name change does NOT change the vision or features
+---

+## 13. Quiz & Games

+- Wildlife quizzes
+- Bird quizzes
+- Park-based questions
+- Fun and educational tone
+- Offline-friendly
+- Progress tracking

+---

+## 14. RAFIKI – Nature Chatbot

+RAFIKI is a friendly in-app chatbot that acts as a virtual guide.

+Functions:
+- Answer wildlife and bird questions
+- Explain animals in simple language
+- Provide fun facts and jokes
+- Help users navigate the app
+- Support learning and curiosity

+RAFIKI reflects the voice and personality of H.MTALII.

+---

+## 15. User Profile

+Each user has a profile that includes:
+- Name and optional photo
+- Language preference
+- Favorites and bookmarks
+- Quiz progress
+- Safari journal ownership
+- Role (tourist, guide, student)

+---

+## 16. Navigation Structure (Drawer-Based)

+The app uses a navigation drawer for main sections:

+- Home
+- Animals
+- Birds
+- Parks
+- Friends of Nature
+- Quiz & Games
+- Safari Journal
+- RAFIKI Chatbot
+- Offline Downloads
+- Profile
+- Settings
+- About H.MTALII / THE SPARROW